mzdyb/netdevops/README.md

 **CI pipeline**

 Whenever we want to add configuration change int the network the new branch should be created.
 The new branch's name should start with 'cfg_updates' string.
 After staging and commiting changes we are pushing them to GitHub.
-When the name of branch starts with 'cfg_updates' push event triggers GitHub action CI which in turn uses webhook to trigger CI Workflow template on Ansible Automation Platform.
+When the name of branch starts with 'cfg_updates' push event triggers GitHub action 'CI' which in turn uses webhook to trigger CI Workflow template on Ansible Automation Platform.

     git checkout -b cfg_updates_bgp_updates
     git commit - m 'added new prefix'